 Obesity can also be associated with poor psychological health, emotional health and poor sleep.
 Obese adults may also be more likely to suffer from stigma which may impact on their self-esteem.

-In Southampton, in 2021/22, it is estimated that 67.0% of adults 18 years and over had a BMI classed as overweight or obese (around 142,900 adults), higher but similar to England (63.8%).
-Adults are defined as overweight (including obese) if their body mass index (BMI) is greater than or equal to 25kg/m2 (OHID Fingertips Obesity profile).
+In Southampton, in 2023/24, it is estimated that 24.9% of adults aged 18 and over classified as obese (around 64,600 adults), higher but not significantly to England (26.5%).
+Adults are classified as obese if their BMI greater than or equal to 30kg/m².
+(OHID Fingertips Obesity profile)

 The Global Burden of Disease illustrates risk factors for mortality and poor health in Southampton and shows that high BMI feature as the third highest metabolic risk factors for Disability Adjusted Life Years Lost (DALYs) and the top metabolic risk factor for Years Lived with Disability (YLD) i.e. years of life lived with short-term or long-term health loss.